IOSTRM/RSA-cryptosystem/README.md

 There is a first version of an implementation of RSA-cryptosystem in haskell.

 # Instructions
-There are 3 files for this program.
-To run each of them, firstly run :l name_of_file.hs.
+So, I have totally changed how program works.
+There is one main file, called main.hs.
+It contains functions such as keyGen which generates keys, encrypt - encryption and decrypt - decryption.
+To execute any function simly call :l main.hs in ghci and then type keyGen, encrypt or decrypt.

-# key-gen.hs
+# keyGen
-When you call key-gen method from it you will see the message that key is generated, and after it is generated, you will see a corresponding message.
-For the creation of keys, I take prime numbers in a range (2^100, 2^112), which are pretty big.
-I could take a bigger interval, but then key generation would take a lot of time.
+Works as previuosly, no changes made, it just generates keys.

-# rsa-encrypt.hs
+# encrypt
-Call encrypt method.
-Then you can print the message which you want to be encrypted as one line.
-In the stdout you will see a list of integers, i.e. [1234] - a corresponding encryption of the text.
+Type encrypt and then print the name of file, which contains the text which you want to encrypt.
+Afterall, it will show a number which stands for a decrypted text.

-# rsa-decrypt.hs
+# decrypt
-To decrypt you call a method 'decrypt'.
-In stdin you print a list of integers which you got after encryption.
-The result is the original message in stdout.
+Just write the number, which you got from encrypt or any else, and it will print out the text as it looks in the file.